School of LawQueens Campus

 The student body will be limited to outstanding candidates who have the capacity to handle a rigorous academic curriculum.
 Acceptance will be based on the individual’s performance at undergraduate and law schools, experience in practice (where applicable), published and unpublished written work, and, where appropriate, personal interviews.
 Particular emphasis will be placed on the applicant having achieved an outstanding academic record in obtaining a Juris Doctor from an accredited A.B.A. law school and on the applicant’s employment history and documented promise in the practice of bankruptcy law.
 The evaluation of applicants will be conducted by an appropriate LL.M. program faculty committee in concert with the law school Faculty Admissions Committee and the Dean of Admissions.

-Rolling Admissions and Application Deadline - Apply Now For Spring 2014
+Rolling Admissions and Application Deadline

 Students may commence the program either in the Fall or Spring terms.
 We use a rolling admissions process and consider applications as they come in and make every effort to inform you of our decision as soon as possible after receipt of your completed application.
 An application is considered complete when the School of Law has received the following:

-A prospective student may apply by sending the completed application to:
+A prospective student may apply online.

 LL.M. in Bankruptcy Program